amalacrino/dandelion_microbiome/shotgun/process_data.md

 done
 ```

 MegaHit creates a folder for each of our inputs, with a file named `final.contigs.fa` were it stores the information we will need for the nexrt steps.
-So, running the code below we will create a new folder, take each `final.contigs.fa` file, rename it according to the folder name (which is our sample), and move it to the new folder.
+So, running the code below we will take each `final.contigs.fa` file, rename it according to the folder name (which is our sample), and move it to the new folder.

 ```bash
 MegahitPATH=$add_path_here